billkarsh/SpikeGLX/Markdown/UserManual.md

 As with AI channel strings, the XD field takes a range string like "0,2:4,6:7" but in this case the values are digital line numbers.

-We currently support only the lower 8 bits (lines) of port-0 from each device, so legal line numbers are [0..7].
-Note that Whisper systems reserve line 0 as an output line that commands the Whisper to start.
+We support up to 32 lines from each device, so legal line numbers are [0..31].
+Note that Whisper systems reserve line #0 as an output line that commands the Whisper to start.

 ### MN, MA Gain